CSB5/lofreq/commands.md

 ##### `call-parallel`: Call variants in parallel

-A wrapper around the `call` command that executes several instances of `lofreq` (use `--pp-threads` to specify number of threads to use).
+A wrapper for the `call` command that executes several instances of `lofreq` (use `--pp-threads` to specify number of threads to use).

 ##### `somatic` : Call somatic variants